Liwgreat/Linear-separability-measures/README.md

 ## Contact

-If you have any questions or suggestions, please contact us through my Email Lws@mail.dlut.edu.cn.
+If you have any questions or suggestions, please contact us through my email Lws@mail.dlut.edu.cn.